Manufacturers

 Medium-Duty and Vocational Segments Show Relative Stability

-Key stabilizing drivers include:
+Key stabilizing drivers continue to include:

 -

-Ongoing municipal and utility budget cycles
+Municipal and utility budget execution

 -

-Food, beverage, and service distribution demand
+Food, beverage, and service-related distribution demand

 -

-Infrastructure- and utility-aligned vocational activity
+Infrastructure-, utility-, and data-center-linked vocational activity

 Outlook: A Strategic Reset Year Extends into 2026